 Known as the “Birthplace of the American Railroad,” Honesdale welcomed the first steam locomotive to run on US commercial tracks in 1829.
-Since then, the town has embraced its old-time charm while welcoming modern amenities into the mix.
+The town still takes to the tracks today, with old-time charm and modern amenities for visitors to discover.

-Museums and sanctuaries preserve pieces of Honesdale’s history while its historic buildings compliment modern markets, eateries, breweries and boutiques downtown.
-Experience this eclectic mix of old and new with things to do during a trip to Honesdale.
-Read our blog for road trip ideas and explore the town of Honesdale in the Poconos.
+Local museums preserving pieces of Honesdale’s past sit side-by-side with exciting markets, eateries, breweries and boutiques downtown.
+Experience this eclectic mix of old and new while discovering things to do in Honesdale.
+Read our blog for road trip ideas and itineraries in Honesdale and Wayne County.

-Take in the view over the town of Honesdale.
-See all cameras.
+Take in the view right now over the town of Honesdale.
+You can also view all our live cameras.

-Stay close to the action, or get away from it all!
-Honesdale is home to a variety of accommodations that allow you to enjoy as much or as little activity as you like.
+Stay close to the action downtown or get away from it all at a hillside retreat!
+Honesdale is home to a variety of accommodations that allow you to pick your ideal vacation pace.

 There are many ways to enjoy a family day in Honesdale.
-Spend some time in the great outdoors, or visit a museum in town.
-Honesdale hosts a variety of family-friendly events each year, including music festivals, seasonal celebrations, fairs and train excursions.
-Speaking of the train, The Stourbridge Line has trips year-round, and highlights holiday and seasonal festivities for everyone to enjoy.
-Learn more on family fun.
+Spend some time in the great outdoors or visit a museum like the Wayne County Historical Society & Museum.
+Honesdale hosts a variety of family-friendly events each year, including the Wayne County Fair, music festivals, fireworks, and train rides.
+Speaking of the train, The Stourbridge Line has trips year-round, with festive holiday and seasonal excursions for everyone to enjoy.
+Learn more about family fun throughout the Pocono Mountains.

 Honesdale truly is a Winter Wonderland.
 In fact, the town’s snowy scenery was the inspiration for the popular holiday tune of the same name written by Honesdale native Dick Smith.
 When the weather turns cold, snowsports like sledding, cross-country skiing and snowshoeing are popular pastimes.
-The Lackawaxen River is a top destination for eagle-watching, which peaks in January and February.
-Learn more on ski and snow activities.
+The Lackawaxen River is a top destination for eagle watching, which peaks in January and February.
+Learn more about ski and snow activities throughout the Pocono Mountains.